w3c/wai-intro-uaag/content/index.md

 with disabilities, will benefit from user agents that follow UAAG 2.0.

-UAAG is part of a series of accessibility guidelines, including the Web Content Accessibility Guidelines (WCAG WG) and the Authoring Tool Accessibility Guidelines (ATAG).
+UAAG is part of a series of accessibility guidelines, including the Web Content Accessibility Guidelines (WCAG) and the Authoring Tool Accessibility Guidelines (ATAG).
 [Essential Components of Web Accessibility](/fundamentals/components/) explains the relationship between the different guidelines.